MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/anomaly-detection-policy.md

 - This detection enables you to able to identify when a terminated employee continues to perform actions on your SaaS apps.
 Because data shows that the greatest risk of insider threat comes from employees who left on bad terms, it's important to keep an eye on the activity on accounts from terminated employees.
 Sometimes, when employees leave a company, their accounts are de-provisioned from corporate apps, but in many cases they still retain access to certain corporate resources.
 This is even more important when considering privileged accounts, as the potential damage a former admin can do is inherently greater.
 This detection takes advantage of Cloud App Security's ability to monitor user behavior across apps, allowing identification of the regular activity of the user, the fact that the account was terminated, and actual activity on other apps.
 For example, an employee who’s Azure AD account was terminated, but still has access to the corporate AWS infrastructure, has the potential to cause large-scale damage.

+The detection looks for users whose account was terminated in Azure AD, but still perform activities in other platforms such as AWS or Salesforce.
+This is especially relevant for users who use another account (not their primary single sign-on account) to manage resources, since these accounts are often not terminated when a user leaves the company.

 **Activity from suspicious IP addresses**
 - This detection identifies that users were active from an IP address identified as risky by Microsoft Threat Intelligence.
 These IP addresses are involved in malicious activities, such as Botnet C&C, and may indicate compromised account.
 This detection uses a machine learning algorithm that reduces "false positives", such as mis-tagged IP addresses that are widely used by users in the organization.